 I’ve become attached to certain brands and I think those brands are really what makes my grilled cheese so good.
 For my bread, I use Canyon Bakehouse Mountain White Gluten Free Bread.
-My butter is Earth Balance Soy Free Buttery Spread.
+My butter is Earth Balance Buttery Spread.
+I usually go for the soy free one in the red container.
 The final thing, the pièce de résistance is Violife Just Like Cheddar Cheese.
 It gets nice and melty when I grill it and it tastes just like cheddar cheese to me, a perfect substitute.
 You should be able to find these products either at a Whole Foods, a local health food store or the health food section in your local supermarket.

 Make the Grilled Cheese!

 I usually use my waffle/panini maker to grill my grilled cheese, but another way to do it is in a nonstick pan on the stove.

 While my panini maker is preheating, I take out my bread (which is frozen) and butter two slices from edge to edge, so every bit of bread will be crispy after it’s cooked.
 The buttered sides go on the outside and I put about 2 slices worth of cheese in the middle.

 I plop the sandwich in my panini maker which is on the grill-panini setting on medium and let it cook for about 3-5 minutes.
 Then I ramp up the heat to high for another 3-5 minutes to get the bread to turn that nice toasted brown color.
 If you take it off too early, it won’t be crispy, so you have to use your judgment.
 I know it’s done when the cheese starts oozing out the sides.